JoseJPR/tutorial-navigator-network-connection/README.md

 Open: http://localhost:3000

-## 🎮 How to include and work with this library in my project?
+## 🎮 How to include and work with this library in your project?

 ### 1️⃣ Include the library in your project.
 Copy the "check-connection.js" file into your project.